syncfusion-content/angularjs-docs/angular-1/RadialSlider/Overview/overview.md

 layout: post
 title: overview
 description: overview
-platform: aspnet-core
+platform: angularJS
 control: RadialSlider
 documentation: ug
 ---
 # Overview

-The Essential JavaScript Angular 1.0 RadialSlider component that provides an optimized interface for selecting a numeric value using touch interface.
+The Essential JavaScript RadialSlider component provided with AngularJS support that provides an optimized interface for selecting a numeric value using touch interface.
 This allows the user to select a value or range of values in a circular motion.

 ## Key Features